prediqtiv/prediqtiv.github.io/README.md

 # prediqtiv.github.io
-Whatever you wanted, it's gotta be here somewhere, somtime.
+Whatever you wanted, it's gotta be here somewhere, sometime.
 No?